You got this.

 Healing means fixing what's broken

 You’re not broken.
-You’re not a project.
-Your sensitivity isn’t a problem to be solved—it’s a gift to be embraced.
+Your sensitivity isn’t a problem to be solved—it’s a gift.

 Healing doesn’t require a hammer.
-It requires a soft space to be who you already are.
+It requires a soft space to be who you are.

 2